thuantn1510/cellgan/README.md

 ## Overview

-Cell image segmentation is an important task in many biomedical image analysis applications.
-However, the limited availability of annotated datasets can reduce the performance of deep learning-based segmentation models.
-This work proposes a GAN-based data augmentation framework to improve cell image segmentation performance.
-The proposed approach generates cell images using an improved conditional generative adversarial network in which a residual U-Net architecture with Attention mechanisms is employed to produce cell images conditioned on cell masks.
-Besides, a noise injection technique is also applied to improve the augmentation quality
+This repository implements a GAN-based data augmentation framework for cell image segmentation.
+The method focuses on generating realistic synthetic image–mask pairs to enhance training data diversity and improve segmentation performance, especially in scenarios with limited annotated data.

 ## Dataset